PrimeCharts - An Introduction to Investing

 Repro Rate

 This is the rate at which the Reserve Bank lends money to the banking sector.
-Varying this rate is one of the methods used by the Reserve Bank attempts to control the economy.
+Varying this rate is one of the methods the Reserve Bank uses to control the economy.

 A price level at which sellers may be expected to prevent a further rise in prices.